Standardized Information Exchange

-Recent years have seen the emergence of Standard Business Reporting, an approach that supplements traditional form-based documents with machine-readable versions containing structured data of the same content.
+Recent years have seen the emergence of Standard Business Reporting, an approach that supplements or even replaces traditional form-based documents with machine-readable versions containing structured data of the same content.
 The structured data, with identifiable fields (as opposed to electronic "e-paper" documents in formats like PDF), is important to allow the data to be stored, analyzed and compared.
 The widely-accepted standard for business information exchange is XBRL (eXtensible Business Reporting Language), which allows the definition of different report structures based on the tagged markup language, XML (eXtensible Markup Language).
 SBRM builds on XBRL, further increasing its usability and applicability, by formally documenting a logical conceptualization of a business report in both human-readable and machine-readable models.

 The OMG Standard Business Report Model specification will: